maybuzz/project-2-1819/README.md

 ## Performance
 The performance of an app or website is very important.
 I used a couple different techniques to add to the performance.
 For example, I installed a `service worker` so files can be served offline and pages will be cached.
 This application is so small, it's hard to perfect the performance.

+The images below show the audits I did in my Chrome browser.
+The first is before I implemented the service worker, the second one is after.
+As you can see the service worker improved the `PWA` and `Accessibility`.
+Before the service worker I already implemented `compression`, `gulp` and `critical css`.

 ![audits before sw](/img/audits-bfor-sw.png)
 ![audits after sw](/img/audits-after-sw.png)

+The final image show the rendering of the different files.
+Because the app is so small it only takes a few seconds to render everything.
+Still, the `critical css` and `font-display: swap` make sure styling is shown before the rendering is done.

 ![network](/img/network-final.png)

 ## To-do